 - Struggling to perform at their usual work standard

-- showing signs of suicide ideation, which may include talking about feeling hopeless or seeing their activities or life as pointless (generally less common in a work environment)
+- Showing signs of suicide ideation.
+This may include talking about feeling hopeless or seeing their activities or life as pointless (generally less common in a work environment)

-If you notice signs that someone might need some support, there are several actions you can take:
+If you notice signs someone might need some support, there are actions you can take:

-- Communicate that you’ve observed these changes which will provide a safe and judgement-free way to prompt a conversation about how someone is travelling
+- Communicate you’ve seen these changes.
+This can create a safe way to prompt a chat about how someone is travelling

-- Follow SuperFriend’s Art of Checking In guide which will help you to effectively navigate the ‘checking in’ process.
+- Follow SuperFriend’s Art of Checking In guide, which can help you to navigate the ‘checking in’ process.